Scrimba Fullstack Developer Path

 Pros and cons

-- One long line through frontend, backend, DB, TS, Next, tests, and a taste of AI.
+- One ordered line through frontend, backend, DB, TS, Next, tests, and a taste of AI.

 - AI module covers LLMs, agents, RAG at intro depth.